kavispires/10-places-to-visit/README.md

 ** In progress **

 #### TODO

-- When favorite, make marker red.
-- Filtering by typing location.
+- Filtering by typing location
 - Responsive menus

 #### DONE
+- When favorite, make marker red
+- Favorite color is carried when City is changed
+- Infowindow shows formatted_address
-- InfoWindows with street view
+- InfoWindow shows street view
 - List is highlighted when marker is clicked
 - Implement Favorite
 - Favorite Filtering